The Amazing Race 5 (Latin American season): Leg 10 (Panama)

 This leg's Detour was a choice between Visual or Manual.
 In Visual, teams had to search for a Mola matching their given picture among many molas hanging from a cord.
-Once teams found the correct mola, the Kuna woman would give them their next clue.
-In Manual, teams had to build the wall of a Kuna hut using only Gynerium sagittatum for its construction.
+Once teams found the correct mola, the Guna woman would give them their next clue.
+In Manual, teams had to build the wall of a Guna hut using only Gynerium sagittatum for its construction.
 Once the judge was pleased with their work, teams would receive their next clue.

 In this leg's Roadblock, one team member had to swim from the beach to a shipwreck, where they had to search for a conch containing their next clue, among dozens of empty conches.
 Once the team members got the clue, they had to swim back to the beach and read the clue with their teammate.